aslonv/aslonv.github.io/index.md

 ## Some things about me:

 * Grew up in Tashkent, Uzbekistan
-* Studying Computer Engineering at Politecnico di Torino.
-Attended Georgetown School of Foreign Service in Qatar, economics program
+* Studied Computer Engineering at Politecnico di Torino.
+Attended Georgetown School of Foreign Service in Qatar, Economics program
-* Background in maths olympiads and competitive programming
+* Demonstrated Background in mathematical olympiads and competitive programming (iCPC)

 ## Things that I believe as true: